-Hanuman resumed his journey and soon he spotted lush green trees along the seashore.
-He was sure that he has reached Lanka.
+Hanuman resumed his journey, and soon he spotted lush green trees along the seashore.
+He was sure that he had reached Lanka.
 He was still in his gigantic size and to avoid any more troubles Hanuman shrank back to his tiniest form.
-He set himself atop of Trikut Parvat (mountain) from where he could get a good vision of Sone Ki Lanka – Golden city Lanka which was situated in Trikuta Hills.
+He set himself atop of Trikut Parvat (mountain) from where he could get a good vision of Sone Ki Lanka: Golden city Lanka which was situated in Trikuta Hills.

-This city was build by Vishwakarma – the architect of gods and it was not only beautiful; it was guarded and protected well from all sides.
-Ravan’s Lanka had four entrance doors, located in each directions and were heavily guarded.
-Hanuman had no intentions of getting caught by the rakshas so he waited till it was night time to enter the city.
+Vishwakarma – the architect of the gods built this city.
+It was not only beautiful; it was guarded and protected well from all sides.
+Ravan’s Lanka had four entrance doors, located in each direction and were heavily guarded.
+Hanuman had no intentions of getting caught by the rakshas, so he waited till it was night time to enter the city.
 Hanumanji entered Lanka through its northern gate.
 To observe the city more closely Hanuman reduced to a size of a thumb.

 As he advanced looking at those big mansions and golden gates of Lanka, a loud shrill voice startled him.
-“You monkey, who are you and why are you wandering my city at night?” asked Lankini – the female rakshas, gate keeper of Lanka.
+“You monkey, who are you, and why are you wandering my city at night?” asked Lankini – the female rakshas, the gatekeeper of Lanka.

 HANUMAN MEETING VIBHISAN IN LANKA